DIAGNijmegen/llm_extractinator/README.md

 - **Input_Field**: The column name containing the text data.
 - **Parser_Format**: The JSON format you want the output to be in.
 See `Task999_example.json` for an example.

-The following field is only mandatory if you want to have the model to use examples in its prompt:
+The following field is only mandatory if you want to have the model use examples in its prompt:

 - **Example_Path**: The path to data used for creating examples (only required if `num_examples > 0` when running the model).

----
-## Data Structure
 ---

 ## Input Flags for `extractinate`